vinsonchuong/whiteboard/README.md

 * The eraser tool seems to break in Firefox and IE.

 ## Licensing
-jQuery, jQuery UI, jQuery miniColors, fileinput, Spinner, jquery.event.drag, Socket.IO, Express, and node-validator (included dependencies of this project) and their included dependencies are licensed under their own respective terms, which are listed in the relevant subdirectories.
+Raphael, jQuery, jQuery UI, jQuery miniColors, fileinput, Spinner, jquery.event.drag, Socket.IO, Express, and node-validator (included dependencies of this project) and their included dependencies are licensed under their own respective terms, which are listed in the relevant subdirectories.